Zverik/regional/README.md

 What if you don't want to update OSM data minutely, but prefer instead to have as much data as possible?
-Rent a separate hourly-priced droplet, log in as root and upload this script.
+Rent a separate hourly-priced droplet, log in as root and upload this script, a style files and an OSM extract.
 Run `./load-osm.sh init`, enter a password for `osm` user when asked.
 Then log out.

 Log in to the droplet as `osm` user.
-Download a style file and an extract.
-And another copy of this script.
-Start a `screen`, inside it run `./load-osm.sh load <style> <extract>`.
-Ctrl+A, Ctrl+D, Ctrl+D to log out;
+Start a `screen`, inside it run `./load-osm.sh loadc <style> <extract>` (`load` if you need "slim" tables).
-in some hours log back in and type `screen -r` to resume screen session.
+Ctrl+A, Ctrl+D, Ctrl+D to log out; in some hours log back in and type `screen -r` to resume screen session.

-When finished, run `./load-osm clean` to delete temporary "slim" tables.
-Then `./load-osm dump` would create a database dump, or, if every byte counts, use `./load-osm transmit user@ip` to send PostgreSQL dump directly to your server.
+When finished, run `./load-osm dump` to create a database dump, or, if every byte counts, use `./load-osm transmit user@ip` to send PostgreSQL dump directly to your server.
+After downloading the produces sql dump, the droplet can be destroyed.

 You should put correct user name and database name in the `load-osm.sh` header.